Swiftal13/BeginnerMachineLearningNotes/MLbeginner.md

 good self learning model needs high exposure to input data, as it deepnds understanding of understanding to deconstruct underlying patterns

 when feeding a model with training data, it can be regressive aswell.
 Giving irrelevant, biased data can be counter productive, and make a model less accurate

+data optimisation and preparition to use on a model